SSH

 proxy ssh

-Now I look at my public IP again, but taking the newly configured proxy
+Now I'm going to check my public IP again, but using the recently configured proxy

 !curl -x socks5h://localhost:9999 ifconfig.me